iacchus/drawing-templates-generator/README.md

 ```
 ### features

-* can generate a template with squares or circles (for Loomis' style heads)
+* generates a template with squares or circles (for Loomis' style heads)
 * generates png, for digital art
 * generates pdf, for printing the template
+* pdf paper size can be changed via a set of predefined sizes
 * colors can be changed (fill, outline and background)
+* template's margin/padding can be changed

 ### usage